lxgrf/barrybot/README.md

 The bot is configured via the `config.py` file.
 Here you can define:
 -   Guild (server) specific settings.
 -   Monitored channels for activity and summaries.
--   Roles for authorization and user filtering.
+-   Roles for authorisation and user filtering.
 -   Activity thresholds and more.

 Refer to the comments in `config.py` for detailed explanations of each setting.

 ## Contributing

-For bugs, feature requests, or other contributions, please contact the repository owner.
+For bugs, feature requests, or other contributions, please open an issue or contact the repository owner.